Jigsaw (Saw character): Reception

 A review of Saw II in the San Francisco Chronicle praised Tobin Bell and John as being "more terrifying than the movie villains in Hollywood's last five horror films put together; even though he's in a wheelchair and hooked up to multiple IVs."

 Don Summer, a writer for Best-Horror-Movies.com, stated that "the villain, in Jigsaw, is brilliant and formidable" and that actor Tobin Bell has done a "fantastic job" for his role.

-Neil Smith, a film reviewer for the BBC, described Bell's Jigsaw as "creepy", describing the character as adding "a palpably sinister charge" to the scenes he appeared in.
+Neil Smith, a film reviewer for the BBC, described Bell's Jigsaw as "creepy," describing the character as adding "a palpably sinister charge" to the scenes he appeared in.

 Sorcha Ní Fhlainn, a reviewer for the Irish Journal of Gothic and Horror Studies, remarked that Tobin Bell's Jigsaw had become such an entrenched staple of the Saw franchise, that the character's reduced appearance in Saw V was drastically felt.
 Ní Fhlainn also commented that Jigsaw's unique character was not successfully compensated for by his apparent successor in Saw V, Mark Hoffman.
 Ní Fhlainn went to the extent to remark that the character of Jigsaw is so central to the Saw franchise, that it should have ended as a trilogy considering Jigsaw's death at the end of Saw III.

 Similarly, several critics who reviewed Saw 3D lamented Bell's minimal screentime in the film, with Eric Goldman of IGN writing that he found it "impossible not to be bothered by how little time was spent" with the character.

+Reviewing Saw X, Owen Gleiberman wrote that John Kramer was "so front and center that Tobin Bell has never given such a full-scale performance as the human behind Jigsaw."
+Some commentators also noted that Bell and Smith had noticeably aged since last playing their characters in films set after the prequel.

 Tobin Bell was nominated for a Spike TV Scream Award three times in the category of "Most Vile Villain" for his portrayal of Jigsaw in 2006 for Saw II, in 2007 (alongside Shawnee Smith's portrayal of Amanda) for Saw III, and in 2008 for Saw IV.

-Jigsaw ranked 30th in Empire magazine's "100 Greatest Movie Characters" list, 47th on Total Film's list of "100 Greatest Movie Villains", and 4th on Yahoo!
+Jigsaw ranked 30th in Empire magazine's "100 Greatest Movie Characters" list, 47th on Total Film's list of "100 Greatest Movie Villains," and 4th on Yahoo!
 Movies "13 Iconic Villains in Horror History" list.
 Horrornews ranked Tobin Bell as 10th on their list of the Top 13 Greatest Horror Movie Actors.